-Kept at an ambient temperature between 10°c and 40°c (50°f and 104°f) Kept at a maximum relative air humidity of 85%

-Cfarmsync Properly ventilated

-Cfarmsync Protected from dust

-Protected from splashes or direct spraying with water or chemicals

-(farmsync Installed at least 2-meters away from any VSD Drive

-All Signal cables must be installed at least 1-meter away from Power Cables

-(farmsync All Signal cables must be screened

-Internet connection MUST be available - not just bars on your cellphone, LTE/3G/4G/5G must be available & let your internet service provider confirm bandwidth in your area
+- Placed in a roofed building Protected from direct sunlight - Kept at an ambient temperature between 10°c and 40°c (50°f and 104°f) Kept at a maximum relative air humidity of 85% - Properly ventilated - Protected from dust - Protected from splashes or direct spraying with water or chemicals - Installed at least 2-meters away from any VSD Drive - All Signal cables must be installed at least 1-meter away from Power Cables - All Signal cables must be screened - Internet connection MUST be available not just bars on your cellphone, LTE/3G/4G/5G must be available & let your internet service provider confirm bandwidth in your area

-The FARMSYNCTM system is a full solution of hardware, software and cloud products designed and developed for planning and monitoring of crop management with emphasis on irrigation and fertigation.
+The FARMSYNC[TM] system is a full solution of hardware, software and cloud products designed and developed for planning and monitoring of crop management with emphasis on irrigation and fertigation.

-FARMSYNCTM system is ideal for the following applications:
+FARMSYNC[TM] system is ideal for the following applications:

-Agricultural open field control systems, including small farm to large scale agriculture projects, utilizing drip and sprinklers or any other controllable irrigation system.

-(farmsync Horticultural crops in nurseries, orchards and vineyards.
+- Agricultural open field control systems, including small farm to large scale agriculture projects, utilizing drip and sprinklers or any other controllable irrigation system. - Horticultural crops in nurseries, orchards and vineyards.